 While great brainstorming involves building on the group’s concepts in real time, there’s no reason creative directors and other managers can’t kick-start the process before the meeting.
 A few days prior to your session, ask participants to begin thinking about the topics, and request that they arrive with some initial concepts to discuss as a starting point.
 That way, people will come in fired up with ideas, and you’ll have a head start in sparking the conversation.

 Hiring?
-Check out The Creative Group Salary Guide for average starting salary ranges and the latest hiring trends.
+Check out the Salary Guide from Robert Half for starting salary ranges and the latest hiring trends.

 Consider the kickoff